johnbhartley/accessibility/README.md

 - most lawsuits start out of frustration of not being able to use something and being told "well why can't you"
 - best way to avoid risk is to be proactive

+---

+#How to Meet the WCAG 2.0
+---
+- US - 508 Disabilities Act compliance
+> To make a great website you must _not_ assume that everyone is like you.

+- very possible that you will experience one disability or another at some point in your life.
+Consider how your sight/hearing/muscles have changed in the last 10 years alone.
+- 1/5 people have some disability
+- If you're an able-bodied 20-something, making websites accessible is future-proofing for your future self

+> We just have to decide to include everyone

+- Sight disability - color blind, partial sight, total blindness
+- Hearing disability - deaf or hard of hearing
+- Motor disaibility - problems with motor skills, possible slow movement
+- Cognitive disability - learning difficulties or problems w/ concentration

+> Fifth Quadrant Analytics: "The disability market represents an annual disposable income of $1 trillion - and $544 billion in the US alone."

+- a majority of the time, a decision to make a site accessible makes the site easier to use even for those without disabilities
+- making a site easier to read with AT makes it more machine readable, helping boost SEO

+###Anti-discrimination laws
+- US - Section 508 of Rehabilitation Act
+	- applies to goevernemtn websites as well as national laws
+- UK - have the Eqaulity Act 2010
+	- requires equal access to public or private services
+- Ontario, Canada has the Accessibility for Ontarians with Disabilities Act
+	- mandates WCAG 2.0 Level A compliance